How to manage line breaks inside SQL Server text columns and variables?

 5. Insert line breaks into a string using T-SQL CHAR function

 The other way around this time, to add a line break to a column or any text variable in a T-SQL query, simply add the two special characters like below.
 Indeed, to perform the opposite, use the same method, but invert the arguments in the function, e.g. replace a space or a particular character by the couple:

 -- Query to add a carriage return and build the full address SELECT [CustomerID] ,[FirstName] ,[LastName] ,[AddressText] + CHAR(13) + CHAR(10) +[CountryCode] + CHAR(13) + CHAR(10) +[CountryName] AS [FullAdress] FROM dbo.CUSTOMERS;

 To see the carriage returns, activate the Results to Texts option from within SSMS.

-6. Questions about new lines in MS SQL
+Questions about the new line character in MS SQL

 A line break or return carriage is when a line is cut in two or more parts and the rest of the current line appears in the next one.

 One of the best software to edit a file is Notepad++ because it allows you to edit medium large files without crashing and it recognizes many other languages like HTML, CSS, PHP, XML or SQL.

 Both char(13) and char(10) special characters have to do with new lines in text files.
 Char(13) is the carriage return and char(10) is the line feed symbol.